-NOTE 1 − In the annexes of this Recommendation, the term “Signal frequency range” refers to the frequency range of the RNSS signal of interest (for CDMA systems: Carrier frequency ± Half the signal bandwidth (unless otherwise noted); for FDMA systems: Base frequency + (Channel number * Channel spacing) ± Half the signal bandwidth).
+NOTE − In the annexes of this Recommendation, the term “Signal frequency range” refers to the frequency range of the RNSS signal of interest (for CDMA systems: Carrier frequency ± Half the signal bandwidth (unless otherwise noted); for FDMA systems: Base frequency + (Channel number * Channel spacing) ± Half the signal bandwidth).
 Channel number range should also be given for FDMA systems.
 The signal frequency range is expressed in MHz.

 Annex 1

 Technical description of system and characteristics of transmitting space stations of the GLONASS global navigation satellite system

+TABLE OF CONTENTS